RVanDamme/MUFFIN/README.md

-# MAFIN
+# MUFFIN
-Metagenomic Assembly pipeline using nextFlow for Illumina and Nanopore reads
+MUFFIN is a hybrid assembly and differential binning workflow for metagenomics, transcriptomics and pathway analysis.

-# MAFIN is still under development and unstable
+# MUFFIN is still under development and unstable

 ## Introduction

-MAFIN aims at being a reproducible pipeline for metagenome assembly of crossed illumina and nanopore reads.
+MUFFIN aims at being a reproducible pipeline for metagenome assembly of crossed illumina and nanopore reads.

-MAFIN uses the following software
+MUFFIN uses the following software

 | Task | Software | Version | Docker | integration|
 | --- | --- | --- | --- | --- |